teleprint-me/alt.c/docs/models/specification.md

 1. **Verify Section Marker**:
    - Confirm the first 8 bytes match `0xDEADBEEF` to identify the section.
 2. **Read Section Size**:
-   - Retrieve the 8-byte value to determine the total byte length of the section, including padding.
+   - Retrieve the 8-byte value to determine the total byte length of the section.
 3. **Parse Configuration Fields**:
    - Read each field in sequence as specified:
      - Parse integers for structural details (`hidden_size`, `num_hidden_layers`, etc.).